jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/antibody_epitopes.md

 CoV RBDs can induce.
 The seventh, B38, was isolated from a SARS-CoV-2 convalescent patient.
-I expect many more SARS-CoV-2 raised mAbs will be upcoming, and we can add them in as needed, including preprint structures (e.g. S309) whose structures are not yet publically available.
+I expect many more SARS-CoV-2 raised mAbs will be upcoming, and we can add them in as needed, including preprint structures (e.g. S309) whose structures are not yet publicly available.

-Let’s compare patterns of mutational sensitiivity within each of the mAb epitopes, and ocmpare to ACE2 contact residues for reference.
+Let’s compare patterns of mutational sensitivity within each of the mAb epitopes, and compare to ACE2 contact residues for reference.
 (We may also need to account for epitopes like CR3022 and VHH72, where the epitope is partially overlapping with residues that make intra/inter-protomer contacts within full Spike.
 Perhaps analysis of